Caster: Coding a Topology

 - House directories, workspaces, and subdirectories

-Users can add new projects, name projects, save projects, and also export projects.
+Users can add new projects, rename projects, save projects, and also import and export projects.
 A project's landing page in Caster has a navigation panel for easy movement within the project's files, workspaces, and directories.

 Export Project